 Step 3 - Assistant Dean: If the student remains dissatisfied, he/she may appeal to the Assistant Dean’s Office.
-The Assistant Dean shall schedule a meeting first with the faculty member and the chairperson to discuss the grievance.
+The Associate Vice Dean shall schedule a meeting first with the faculty member and the chairperson to discuss the grievance.
 If this grievance involves a graduate student, the Graduate Program Director will also be included.
 Following this discussion, the student is invited to join the meeting to discuss the matter further and hear the decision.
 A report regarding the outcome of the meeting is written by the Associate Vice Dean and forwarded to the Dean’s Office.

 Step 4 - Student Appeal and Grievance Committee: If the student decides to pursue the matter further, he/she may appeal the case to the Dean’s Office.
 The Dean shall call a meeting of the Student Appeal and Grievance Committee which consists of the four at-large members of the Tyler Executive Council.
 The Dean shall appoint one of these members as Chair without vote.
 The committee shall also consist of two undergraduate students and one graduate student provided by the Tyler Student Alliance (see Tyler School of Art By-Laws, Article III, Section B., No. 1).
 The Student Appeal and Grievance Committee shall make recommendations to the Dean on each appeal or grievance.
 All recommendations to the Dean shall reasonably summarize the student’s claim, provide the basis for the committee’s recommendation, and state clearly the committee’s recommended disposition of the student’s claim.